-First, I want to get this out of the way: planning W circuit in Torres del Paine in high season was one of the most frustrating things I’ve ever undertaken.
+First, I want to get this out of the way: planning Torres del Paine W Trek in high season was one of the most frustrating things I’ve ever undertaken.
 Dealing with various campground companies, their broken online reservation systems, and the dozens of unanswered emails caused moments where I just wanted to say “F*** this, let’s just cancel and go somewhere else”.
 I’m glad I didn’t let emotions take over, otherwise… well, otherwise, I would’ve have been to Patagonia!
 It was all worth it in the end, I promise.

 Rant aside, let’s backtrack and let me tell you about the W trek, one of the most famous treks in Torres del Paine, Patagonia.
 Also, on this post I’ll also talk about how to hike W Trek with just a daypack (hint: we rent tents along the way).